-Percy Elliott, Negro, Charged With Robbing Man in a Hack.

-M. F. Hight, employed as a driver for the Bamberger Coal company, and residing at 554 south Fourth West street, called at the police station last light and told a rather remarkable

 A Thermos Bottle

-Satisfied

-Your

-Here,

 Retains heat without fire for twenty-four hours.
 When out driving a Thermos Bottle will provide you with a hot drink at any period of your trip.
 Especially serviceable in sickroom and nursery.

-From \$3.50 up.

 DRUG STORE.
 The Pure Drug Dispensary 112-114 So.
+Main Street

-Main Street was plainly to be seen that she had was plainly to be seen that she had been conquered by kindness.
-Mr. Farnsworth was strong in de-nunciation of the Tunnel cafe and sim-ilar places, which he said were bring-ing to ruin many young people of this city.
-The evil should be rooted out, he declared, and he believed that this case would be the entering wedge to expose would be the entering wedge to exposthe menace to the people.
+was plainly to be seen that she had been conquered by kindness.
+Mr. Farnsworth was strong in de-nunciation of the Tunnet cafe and sim-ilar places, which he said were bring-ing to ruin many young people of this city.
+The evil should be rooted out, he declared, and he believed that this case would be the entering wedge to expose the menace to the people. the menace to the people.

 SUIT ON SPECIAL POLICY.

-SUIT ON SPECIAL POLICY.
-In a complaint filed in the district court yesterday, J. H. Bailey, Jr., seeks to recover from R. L. Davis the sum of \$375, alleged to have been paid to the defendant on an insurance policy.
-Plaintiff claims that he paid the sum on a special contract policy for \$10,000 promised by Davis, but that the com-pany, the Kansas City Life Insurance company, sent him a different kind of policy, one that he did not want.
+In a complaint filed in the district court yesterday, J. H. Bailey, Jr., seeks to recover from R. L. Davis the sum to recover from R. L. Davis the sum of \$375, alleged to have been paid to the defendant on an insurance policy.
+Plaintiff claims that he paid the sum on a special contract policy for \$10,000 promised by Davis, but that the com-pany, the Kausas City Life Insurance company, sent him a different kind of policy, one that he did not want.

 GRANATI DISCHARGED.

-The case against Frank Granati, charged with resisting a poll tax col-lector, was dismissed yesterday in Judge Arnistrong's division of the district court.
+The case against Frank Granati, charged with resisting a poll tax col-lector, was dismissed yesterday in Judge Armstrong's division of the dis-Judge Armstrong's division of the dis-trict court.
 The cause came up on ap-peal from the city court, and the as-sistant city attorney recommended that no further action be taken.
-Defend-ant was accused of having thrown out ant was accused of having thrown out of his yard W. H. Dye, when the lat-ter came to collect poll tax, the exact charge being resisting an officer.
+Defend-ant was accused of having thrown out of his yard W. H. Dye, when the lat-ter came to collect poll tax, the exact charge being resisting an officer.

 CHESTERFIELD, POSTMASTER.
 (Special to the "News.")
 Washington, D. C., Dec.
-2 .- Mary Robertson has been appointed postmaster
+2 .-- Mary Robertson has been appointed postmaster at Chesterfield, Bannock county, Idaho, vice N. Barlow, resigned.

 PATENTS FOR WESTERNERS.

 (Special to the "News.")
 Washington, D. C., Dec.
-2.-Patents is-sued: N. Baldwin, Heber, Utah, tele-plione receiver.
-E. R. Converse, Basin, Wyo., water COMPLAINT AGAINST ELLIOTT.
+2,-Patents is-ued: N. Baldwin, Heber, Utah, tele-E. R. Converse, Basin, Wyo., water

-levator
+COMPLAINT AGAINST ELLIOTT.

-A complaint was drawn in the office of the county attorney this afternoon against Percy Elliott, charging him in two counts with robbery and grand lareeny committed upon the person of M. F. Hight.
-Ellioft was arrested last night and it was found that he had stolen \$70 from Hight.
+A complaint was drawn in the office A complaint was drawn in the office of the county attorney this afternoon igainst Percy Elliott, charging him in two counts with robbery and grand larceny committed upon the person of M. F. Hight.
+Elliott was arrested last hight and it was found that he had stolen \$70 from Hight.

 CHURCH NOTICES.